 When it comes to 3D printing, infill is a very important factor to a print's strength, structure, and weight.
-We look at the various forms and shapes of infill in order to find out why they're necessary and what makes them different.
+Quickly learn what it means and how to use it.

 If you try to look at the definition of 3D printing infill on Wikipedia or TechTerms, you’ll find that there isn’t one.
 Not to worry — it’s very easy to understand.
 Infill is simply a repetitive structure used to take up space inside an otherwise empty 3D print.
 For the majority of prints, infill is hidden from view, but occasionally, special infill patterns are more than worthy of showing off.